Specifications of CPU

 Intel Turbo Boost technology

-Intel Turbo Boost has 2 versions: 2.0 (released in 2011 with 2nd generation of Intel Core I – Sandy Bridge) and 3.0 (released in 2016 with 5th generation of Intel Core I – Broadwell).
+Intel Turbo Boost is a technology that automatically increases CPU processing speed to match processing requirements.
+There are two versions of Intel Turbo Boost: 2.0 (released in 2011 with the 2nd generation of Intel Core I – Sandy Bridge) and 3.0 (released in 2016 with the 5th generation of Intel Core I – Broadwell).

 Turbo boost technology